-- A. The Board of Trustees of the Village has created a Civilian Police Complaint Review Board comprised of members who will conduct the business of the Civilian Police Complaint Review Board in a comprehensive, fair and impartial manner. - B. The mission of the [Civilian Police Complaint Review Board] CPCRB is to conduct a complete review of Police Department investigations of complaints filed against police [officers] personnel, as that term is defined herein, regarding violations of the Police Department's rules, regulations and procedures set out in the Police Department Manual which manual may be revised, amended and/or supplemented from time to time. - C. The [policies and] procedures set forth in this [manual] local law have been created to provide an impartial, prompt and independent review of the internal investigations of the Police Department in a manner which protects the rights of all concerned. - D. Members of the public are encouraged to bring forward legitimate complaints of alleged abuses or improper conduct by filing a written complaint as detailed herein. - E. The CPCRB shall conduct a complete and independent review of the Police Department's investigation of every complaint pursuant to section 8-11 and the board's rules of procedure. - F. The CPCRB will advise the Chief of Police whether or not, in [its] the board's opinion, a complaint should be [deemed] found [either] substantiated, [or] unsubstantiated, [or] unfounded or exonerated or if the board issues No Finding as those terms are defined herein. - G. Prior to any final determination by the Chief regarding possible disciplinary action, such advice by the CPCRB shall include, but not be limited to, whether or not to forward the complaint to the Village Board, acting as police commissioners, for a trial on the charges pursuant to section 5711-q of the Unconsolidated Laws of the State of New York.
+- A. The Board of Trustees of the Village [has] created a Civilian Police Complaint Review Board comprised of members who will conduct the business of the Civilian Police Complaint Review Board in a comprehensive, fair and impartial manner. - B. The mission of the [Civilian Police Complaint Review Board] CPCRB is to conduct a complete review of Police Department investigations of complaints filed against police [officers] personnel, as that term is defined herein, regarding violations of the Police Department's rules, regulations and procedures set out in the Police Department Manual which manual may be revised, amended and/or supplemented from time to time. - C. The [policies and] procedures set forth in this [manual] local law [have been created to] provide for an impartial, prompt and independent review of [the internal] investigations of [the Police Department] complaints against police personnel in a manner which protects the rights of all concerned. - D. Members of the public are encouraged to bring forward legitimate complaints of alleged abuses or improper conduct by filing a written complaint as detailed herein. - E. The CPCRB shall conduct a complete and independent review of the Police Department's investigation of every complaint pursuant to section 8-11 and the Board's rules of procedure. - F. The CPCRB will advise the Chief of Police and the civilian investigator, where applicable, whether or not, in [its] the CPCRB's opinion, a complaint should be should be brought against the department member.

+[deemed] found [either] Substantiated, [or] Unsubstantiated, [or] Unfounded,

+Exonerated or if the CPCRB issues No Finding as those terms are defined herein.
+The CPCRB may include in its advice to the Chief of Police whether disciplinary charges

-- H. The CPCRB may issue written reports and recommendations, at its discretion, to the Chief of Police and the Village Board regarding the policies and procedures of the Police Department, based on the CPCRB's review of civilian complaints. - I. Nothing contained herein shall be construed as precluding the Chief from performing necessary functions in a timely manner. - J. All CPCRB members shall become familiar with the policies and procedures described in this [manual] local law and the rules of procedure and shall be responsible for strictly complying with them.
+- [H] G. The CPCRB may issue written reports and recommendations, at its discretion, to the Chief of Police and the Village Board regarding the policies and procedures of the Police Department, based on the CPCRB's review of civilian complaints. - [I]H. Nothing contained herein shall be construed as precluding the Chief of Police from performing necessary functions in a timely manner. - [J]I. All CPCRB members shall become familiar with the policies and procedures described in this [manual] local law and the rules of procedure and shall be responsible for strictly complying with them.